ubick/fire-ai/README.md

-# 🔥 FIRE AI - Financial Independence Tracker
+# 🔥 FIRE AI - Financial Tracker

 A personal finance tracking application that categorizes transactions from CSV exports and syncs with Google Sheets, featuring both a modern web dashboard and a CLI.